Table of Contents

 However, you should never compromise your security by opting for a subpar lock that goes on easily but can’t keep intruders out.
 If you’re unsure of your DIY capabilities, it’s best to call a professional locksmith to ensure the lock you choose is properly installed and working as it should.

-Nonetheless, you should do your research to ensure you select a lock that will provide you and your family with maximum security.
+Nonetheless, you should do your research to ensure you select a lock that will provide you and your family.
 Going with a cheap lock that an 8th grader can install will only compromise your home, not protect it.
-With your safety and security on the line, you can’t take any chances.
+With your safety on the line, you can’t take any chances.

-As security experts, we receive all kinds of questions regarding security door locks.
+As experts, we receive all kinds of questions regarding this.
 What is a deadbolt?
 Which finish will complement the color of my house best?
 You name it and we’ve heard it.
 However, here are some of the questions we’re asked the most:

 What’s the difference between a single and double-sided deadbolt?

-Double-sided deadbolts are great for security, but they can be a real pain to use, especially on the main entry and exit points like the front door.
+Double-sided deadbolts, but they can be a real pain to use, especially on the main entry and exit points like the front door.

 How so?
 Well, unlike single-sided deadbolts that only require a key on one side to open or close the deadbolt, double-sided deadbolts require users to turn a key to lock or unlock the door on the inside as well.